 Leaves of Absence, Withdrawal, Reinstatement

 The Carver College of Medicine has established policies regarding leaves of absence, dropping courses, withdrawal from the college, and reinstatement to the college.
-Information about each of these policies is available at the college's Office of Student Affairs and Curriculum and is published annually in the Student Handbook.
+Information about each of these policies is available at the college's Office of Student Affairs and Curriculum website and is published annually in the Student Handbook.

 Disputes and Complaints

 Student complaints concerning actions of faculty members or departments are pursued first through mechanisms established in the Carver College of Medicine.
 These procedures allow the greatest flexibility for all concerned in resolving a conflict.
 They are intended for situations such as grading disputes, alleged academic dishonesty, alleged dishonesty during a clinical rotation, alleged unethical or unprofessional conduct, and perceived discrimination or harassment.

 Complaints regarding sexual harassment are handled confidentially in accordance with University policy and procedures; see the University's Policy on Sexual Harassment.